ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 ## Variable Scopes

 In the CFML language, there are many persistence and visibility scopes that exist for variables to be placed in.
 These are differentiated by context: in a CFC, in a function, tag, thread or in a template.
+All CFML scopes are implemented as structures of key-value name pairs.
 We will study these scopes further, but here are the major scopes delineated by context:

 ### Persistence Scopes